jnothman/searchgrid/README.rst

 It provides two main functions:

--  :func:`searchgrid.set_grid` is used to specify the parameter values to be searched for an estimator or GP kernel.
+-  `searchgrid.set_grid` is used to specify the parameter values to be searched for an estimator or GP kernel.
--  :func:`searchgrid.make_grid_search` is used to construct the ``GridSearchCV`` object using the parameter space the estimator is annotated with.
+-  `searchgrid.make_grid_search` is used to construct the ``GridSearchCV`` object using the parameter space the estimator is annotated with.